Programming breakthroughs we need

 Well, the problem is that the code is different enough, that usually I can't use the existing code as it is, I have to modify it.
 And this comes with a lot of additional baggage in the form of the whole software lifecycle - now I can't just use the code, I have to write it, test it, build some automation, deploy...

-To be more specific - for most web projects I work on, I have a very similar yaml file for CI, Dockerfile, some script to compress images, some script to run migrations, some boilerplate for routing, authentication, some language/framework setup like package.json or Cargo.toml, deployment config, 3rd party integrations and so on.
+, some script to compress images, some script to run migrations, some boilerplate for routing, authentication, some language/framework setup like package.json

 And then, usually the biggest problem is an enormous amount of CRUD boilerplate that looks very similar in each project, but it's nevertheless different in important details.
 This is typical for web projects, but other kinds of software have a similar thing going on.

-Why not use a framework? πŸ”—
+Why not use a framework? π

 Some projects try to package this into a single framework, but this approach doesn't always work either, because it necessarily introduces new generic mechanisms and complexity, often hiding important details you care about.
 Because these things require a good amount of customization, such framework often introduces its own kind of glue and boilerplate.